eto-ai/rikai/docs/sqlml.rst

 ``open-source`` or ``proprietary``.

-As a result, ``Rikai SQL-ML`` can be easily integrated into existing machine learning infrastructure, and allow your Data Warehouse as smart as your ML models.
+As a result, ``Rikai SQL-ML`` can be easily integrated into existing machine learning infrastructure, and allow your Data Warehouse to be as smart as your ML models.

 .. warning::